astropy/astropy/docs/timeseries/pandas.rst

-* The time column is a |Time| object that supports very high precision representation of times, and makes it easy to convert between different time scales and formats (e.g. ISO 8601 timestamps, Julian Dates, and so on).
+* The time column is a |Time| object that supports very high precision representation of times, and makes it easy to convert between different time scales and formats (e.g., ISO 8601 timestamps, Julian Dates, and so on).
-* The data columns can include |Quantity| objects with units
+* The data columns can include |Quantity| objects with units.
-* The |BinnedTimeSeries| class includes variable width time bins
+* The |BinnedTimeSeries| class includes variable-width time bins.
 * There are built-in readers for common time series file formats, as well as the ability to define custom readers/writers.